-If you have any of the items which are shown as being forbidden through security then you should put them in the bins provided.
-Forbidden items include sharp items, or liquids over 100ml.
+If you have any of the items on you at this point which are shown as being forbidden through security then you should put them in the bins provided.

-Any liquids, gels, creams or pastes (max 100ml per item) should be placed into one of the re-sealable plastic bags available.
-You will need to show this bag to an officer when you get to the security search area.
+Any liquids, gels, creams or pastes (max 100ml per item) should be placed in to one of the re-sealable plastic bags available.
+You will need to show this bag to an officer when you get to the Security search area.